chitianhao/ts-arg-parse/README.md

 ```
 ts::ArgParser::Command &top_command = parser.top_command()
 ```
-Then we can perform following operations on the top level command.
+Then we can perform all kinds of operations on the top level command.

 To add subcommands to the current command:
 ```